tomplex/virtualb/README.md

 All virtualenvs are created in the location specified environment variable `VIRTUALB_HOME`.
 It defaults to `~/.virtualenvs`, but you can set this to whatever in your `.bashrc` file (no need to export).

-Currently, `virtualb` provides six commands:
+Currently, `virtualb` provides these commands:

 |command|description|usage|
 |---|---|---|